The building blocks of a professional construction field report

 – observation 1

 – observation 2

 – observation 3

 These observations represent the status of the project as a whole and of the different ongoing tasks.
 A percentage (%) indicating work progress and an estimation of the remaining time to finish can be useful information for your readers.

 Observations should also include deficiencies or non-conforming work.
 Write a very clear description of what is wrong, why it is wrong, and what should be the next steps to solve it.
 Also indicate who is responsible for this remark.
-If no one is made responsible, remarks often don’t get solved.
+If no one is assigned, deficiencies often don’t get solved.

 TIP: Don’t forget to number your observations.
 This makes it easy to refer to remarks later on, and avoids confusion and misunderstanding.
 We have seen that many architects use the “report number” followed by the “observation number”. e.g. 3-7 means: observation seven from the third report.